On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

 Therefore the result follows by induction. \end{proof}

-If $G$ is a graph and $M(G)$ its graphic matroid, then $\chi(M(G);\lambda)=\lambda^{-k(G)} \chi(G;\lambda)$, where the $\chi$ on the right-hand side refers to the chromatic polynomial of $G$.
-Combining this fact with Theorem~\ref{t.pencom} allows us to recover the following result as a special case of Theorem~\ref{thm.pchi}. \begin{corollary}[(J.~Ellis-Monaghan and I.~Moffatt~\cite{EMM11a,EMM11b})] Let $G$ be a ribbon graph.
+If $G$ is a graph or ribbon graph and $M(G)$ its cycle matroid, then $\chi(M(G);\lambda)=\lambda^{-k(G)} \chi(G;\lambda)$, where the $\chi$ on the right-hand side refers to the chromatic polynomial of $G$.
+Combining this fact with Theorem~\ref{t.pencom} allows us to recover the following result as a special case of Theorem~\ref{thm.pchi}. \begin{corollary}[(Ellis-Monaghan and Moffatt~\cite{EMM11a,EMM11b})] Let $G$ be a ribbon graph.
 Then

 where $\chi (H;\lambda)$ denotes the chromatic polynomial of $H$. \end{corollary} In fact, in keeping with the spirit of this paper, it was the existence of this ribbon graph polynomial identity that led us to formulate Theorem~\ref{thm.pchi}.